Philip Ruddock said he planned to publish public submissions to the religious freedom review online. He will also extend the deadline to submit them.

 “But we would want to be as open as possible in relation to the material that is before us.”

-The panel was due to deliver its findings by March 31, but Ruddock said on Thursday it may need more time.
+Previously the panel planned to deliver its findings by March 31.
+However, Ruddock said on Thursday it may need more time.

 LGBTI advocates were concerned about conflicting reports earlier this month that submissions to the review panel would be kept secret.